- There are two different types of consumer brand relationships: exchange relationships and communal relationships.

-Consumers' relationships with brands are not all that different than relationships with people.
-Some you genuinely care about….others are in your life because you need them.
+Consumers' relationships with brands are not all that different from relationships with people.
+Some you genuinely care about, while others are in your life simply because you depend on them.

-For marketers, understanding the difference between the two kinds of relationships is essential to making sure you know how to deal with customers.
+For marketers, understanding the difference between the two kinds of relationships is essential to making sure you know how to deal with your own customers.

 Marketers who realize this will be in a better position to retain customers and improve the perceptions of consumers who are unhappy with a brand's service or product, according to researchers who recently studied the phenomenon.

-How consumers react to experiences with the brand, both positive and negative, depend on how they related to the brand in the first place, researchers said.
+How consumers react to experiences with the brand, both positive and negative, depend on how they like the brand in the first place, researchers said.

-Pankaj Aggarwal, a marketing professor at the Rotman School of Management at the University of Toronto Scarborough, and Richard Larrick of Duke University, recently tested brand evaluation after an unfair transaction.
-The results depended heavily on whether the consumer was in an exchange relationship with the brand or a communal one.
+Pankaj Aggarwal, a marketing professor at the Rotman School of Management at the University of Toronto Scarborough, and Richard Larrick of Duke University, tested brand evaluation after an unfair transaction in 2012.
+The results still apply today and depended heavily on whether the consumer was in an exchange relationship with the brand or a communal one.

 In fact, concern from the brand acted as a form of compensation in itself.
-However, this effect wasn't found when consumers' relationship with the brand was based mostly on price and value.
+However, this effect wasn't found when consumers' relationships with the brand were based mostly on price and value.

-In that case, if the consumers didn't think they got their proverbial money's worth, good customer service didn't move them to reconsider their negative evaluation of the brand.
+In that case, if the consumers didn't think they got their proverbial money's worth, it didn't move them to reconsider their negative evaluation of the brand.

 However, things change when there is no problem that needs to be addressed with the customer.